drkvogel/retrasst/_retrieval-assistant.md

 deal with empty spaces?

+## Discussion w/Nick 2013-07-24 ##

+How to display box chunks and sample chunks.
+List of samples could be very big - don't want to display by default.

+Instead, each of either box list or sample list is displayed as one big chunk to begin with, which contains all boxes or samples in the list.
+Chunks can be added and edited.
+Last chunk must contain everything and cannot be deleted.

+When configuring a sample list, an option is given to 'auto-chunk' - divide sample list up automatically using algorithm supplied by Martin.
+If so, List Management screen begins with chunks already created (may be only one chunk if list of samples is few enough).

+Run this by Martin when he gets back in 2nd week Aug.

 ## Impromptu discussion one very hot Friday afternoon 2013-07-19

 exercise (e.g. 'LPA Boxes') consists of one or more jobs in `c_retrieval_job`, which are created by Create List (in development), e.g.